DimitriPalmer22/Studio-Docs/Projects/Summer Project/New Member Orientation.md

 ### Quick Project Overview

-### Go Over the Team Members (All 17?)
+### Go Over the Team Members (All 17)

 > Like 2/3 of the team is Relapse members, so most of us have worked together before / are pretty familiar.
-Most of the team is also

 ##### Programmers
 - Dimitri Palmer (Lead Programmer lol)